 Common generator issues

 Most of your generator issues will directly relate to how the unit has been maintained, so it’s important to follow-up with a maintenance schedule that allows for you to run your generator occasionally and replace parts or fuel as needed.
+Be sure to read my guide on maintaining all essential components of your RV as well.

 For example, old fuel in a generator can be a problem.
 It can have sediment that will clog fuel lines and fuel filters.
 Proper airflow through the engine is just as important.
 Without that, your generator engine will not fire properly just as it wouldn’t if your sparkplug or electronic ignition were not operating properly.